SAMMISolutions/docs/doc_posts/_commands-introduction/input-boxes.md

 ---
-title: Input Boxes
+title: Parameter Boxes
 num: 2
 ---

-When you start using commands in SAMMI, you will notice that some parameter boxes have yellow color and some have white color.
+When you start using commands in SAMMI, you will notice that some parameter boxes have different colors.
 {% include image.html w="100" src="variable_box.png" alt="Different parameter box colors" %}

 It's extremely important to know the difference as you need to **format your input according to the color of the box**.